 We can benchmark the storage footprint below as follows:

-• The block history maintained by a Mainnet node in full mode now requires around 8GB of disk space, compared to more than 26GB before.
+- The block history maintained by a Mainnet node in full mode now requires around

-• The block history required in archive mode now requires 20GB of disk space, compared to between 40GB and 60GB.
+before. - The block history required in archive mode now requires

 Snapshot overall performance